 5. Maggots

-They enjoy feeding on newly sprouted plants but not so much on mature roots.
+They enjoy feeding on newly sprouted plants, but not on mature roots.

 Plant Diseases

-Turnip crops can suffer from root-knot nematodes, leaf spot, white rust, scab, clubroot, anthracnose, and mosaic virus.
+Turnip crops can be affected by root-knot nematodes, leaf spot, white rust, scab, clubroot, anthracnose, and mosaic virus.

 Harvesting